Transport alpha divergences: Transport alpha divergence s

 \subsection{Properties}

-In this section, we show that there are several dualities and convexity properties for transport $\alpha$-divergences.
-The proofs are based on the fact that transport $\alpha$-divergences are generalized Bregman divergences in Wasserstein-$2$ space. \begin{proposition}[Negativity and Duality] For any $\alpha\in\mathbb{R}$, and $p$, $q\in\mathcal{P}(\Omega)$, the following properties hold: \begin{itemize} \item[(i)] Negativity:
+In this section, we show that there are several dualities and convexity properties for transport {alpha divergence}s.
+These proofs are based on the facts that transport {alpha divergence}s are generalized Bregman divergences in Wasserstein-$2$ space. \begin{proposition}[{Positivity} and Duality] For any $\alpha\in\mathbb{R}$, and $p$, $q\in\mathcal{P}(\Omega)$, the following properties hold: \begin{itemize} \item[(i)] Positivity:

 In addition, $\mathrm{D}_{\mathrm{T},\alpha}(p\|q)=0$ if and only if there exists a constant $c\in\mathbb{R}$, such that

 \item[(ii)] Duality:

 \end{itemize} \end{proposition} \begin{proof} (i) For $\alpha\neq 0$, note that $x-\log x-1\geq 0$ when $x>0$.
 Thus,